Official websites use .mil

-They presented the Commandant’s Award to Zuniga for showing the greatest self-improvement throughout the course.
+They presented the Commandant’s Award to Zuniga for making a lasting impact on his instructors and showing the greatest self-improvement throughout the course.

 Earlier that morning, candidates took their oath of office at Daniel Boone’s gravesite in Frankfort, overlooking the state capitol.

-Bates, the commander over the training institute, gave credit to the non-commissioned officers they will work alongside in their new leadership roles.
+Bates, the commander over the training institute, gave credit to the non-commissioned officers soon to be working alongside these new officers.